Wyoming State Penitentiary

 In 1983 the West Tower was constructed and put into operation.
 In 1984 the East Tower was added to the perimeter security of the facility.

+In 1995 the Intensive Treatment Unit for long-term substance abuse was opened.
 During October 1998, the U.S. Department of Justice made the first of several site inspections under CRIPA (Civil Rights of Incarcerated Persons Act).
 When the DOJ issued their findings letter in Summer 1999, then State Attorney General Gay Woodhouse said that the factual information contained no surprises and that it documented issues that the department was working on before the DOJ visited the penitentiary.
 She added, however, that "while we disagree that any of the issues singly or together rise to the level of violating constitutional rights, we do agree with many of the recommendations in the letter.
 We will continue to work in cooperation with the Department of Justice to see that those recommendations are resolved."

 When the High-Security Special Needs (HSSN) facility at the Wyoming State Penitentiary opened in Summer 2001, the 1980 facility came to be called the "North Facility," and the HSSN facility became the "South Facility."